 When Breanna Reish decided to buy a home, she didn’t have a lot of extra cash on hand, so she looked at foreclosures.
 She found an older home that had been virtually stripped to the bone, but that didn’t deter her.

-Reish wanted to do most of the work herself, but some of the projects (like new hardwood floors) were hired out to professionals.
 Although it took extra time and sweat equity, Reish says she’s happy with her fixer-upper.